ponvel-i2i/documentation/source/index.md

 Parameter    | Description
 ------------ | -----------
 personId     | person Id

+The result JSON will contain the person details like:
+* id - The person id
+* email - The person's registered email id
+* isActive - the active status of the person
+* isAdmin - If the person is Admin
+* isPremiumUser - If the person is a paid/premium user
+* isGenivityAdvisor - If the person is an adviser
+* personDetailsEntity - Personal details of the user like first name, last name, full name, date of birth, is alive, profile picture URL, address details, sex, relationship status, etc.

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.